 As a Marriage and Family Therapist I have specialized training with the most effective approaches for couples, families, and individuals.

-Associate Marriage & Family Therapist in Mesa, AZ
+Licensed Marriage & Family Therapist in Mesa, AZ

 The Gottman Method is an evidence-based form of couples therapy that assists couples in achieving a deeper sense of understanding, awareness, empathy, and connectedness within their relationships that ultimately leads to heightened intimacy and interpersonal growth.
 Therapeutic interventions and couples exercises help identify and disarm conflicting verbal communication, increase intimacy, respect, and affection, while removing barriers that create a feeling of being stuck and hopelessness.